rishicomplex/chorus/README.md

 # chorus
-Compare LLMs in the browser in their native UI.
+Compare LLMs in their native browser UI.